samsquire/ideas4/README.md

 There should be a website or office suite software that offers views of data structures from one to another and the operations that can be done on them.
 These can be implemented as mappings.

 For example, each DevOps tool has some JSON or YAML that means something significant.
 An Nginx file can be parsed and turned into a graph data structure.
-Kubernetes means something
+Kubernetes YAML means something

-All these representations should be built on top of rachother.
+All these representations should be built on top of eachother.
 I should be capable of interacting with mapping as if it the real thing.
+In other words, each mapping field corresponds to the real thing.

 Compilers, browsers and database servers should be publishing their internal data models and showing what the data graph looks like inside themselves at all stages of processing.
 So like compiler explorer I can see the internal model of the application.